 discuss issues of concern and set priorities of matters to be brought to the full committee.
 The

-members of this committee include Ms. Kovacs, Mr. DiLodovico, Mr. Dougherty, Mr. Rigolizzo

-and Mr. Minch.
+members of this committee include Ms. Kovacs, Mr. DiLodovico, Mr. Dougherty, Mr. Rigolizzo, Mr. Lomax and Mr. Minch.

 SOIL EROSION AND SEDIMENT CONTROL ACT